folio-org/ui-eholdings/docs/data-layer.md

 ### Requesting & Resolving Data

-Using this model and the eHoldings resolver within `connect` allows us to request and receive data from the backend Okapi server.
+After defining a model, we can use the eHoldings `resolver` and react-redux's `connect` to allow us to make requests for and receive data from our backend API.

 ``` javascript
 // src/routes/provider-show.js